boostercloud/booster/docs/chapters/04_features.md

 - jwksUri: Public uri with the public keys the auth server used to sign in the JWT tokens, commonly known as a key sets.
 - issuer: Identifies the principal that issued the JWT tokens.
+- rolesClaim: Field where provider contains the token.
+As an example Cognito uses `cognito:groups`.

 Auth sample configuration: